 Posted by Nootropics Depot on 12th Apr 2016

-Sceletium tortuosum is a succulent plant native to South Africa.
-It’s better known as Kanna, Channa, or Kougoed, meaning “something to chew” or “chewable item,” and the plant is often chewed, smoked, and brewed into a tea as a means of easing pain and relieving hunger.
+Kanna herb, also known as Sceletium tortuosum is a succulent plant native to South Africa.
+Less commonly referred to as Channa, or Kougoed, meaning “something to chew” or “chewable item,” the kanna herb is often chewed, smoked, and brewed into a tea as a means of managing pain and hunger.
 Sceletium tortuosum belongs to the family Aizoaceae, of which most plants in this species are native to arid parts of southern Africa.

 The primary alkaloid in Zembrin responsible for increasing serotonin is called mesembrine(SERT Ki of 1.4 nM).
 It exists in its natural levorotory form (-)-mesembrine.

 The Zembrin form of Sceletium extract also contains alkaloids that inhibit phosphodiestrase-4 (PDE4), an enzyme that catalyzes the hydrolysis of cyclic adenosine monophosphate (or cAMP). cAMP is found in the cells of the nervous and immune systems.
 It is a derivative of adenosine triphosphate (ATP), and is used for intracellular signal transduction.
 By inhibiting PDE4, the body has more cAMP available, leading to positive effects on mood and memory.

 The primary alkaloid in Zembrin responsible for inhibiting PDE4 is called mesembrenone (PDE4 Ki of 470 nM).